Salt Lake West Side Stories: Post Twenty-Two

 By Brad Westwood

 Many of the west side’s earliest immigrants found employment in mining, transportation and smelter industries.
-Others brought and sold goods essential to frontier life.
+Others bought and sold goods essential to frontier life.
 This segment speaks to the Cornish, Irish and Jewish American Communities who lived and worshiped on the west side.

 Many immigrants left their homelands because of famine or the mechanization of agriculture.
 Others fled because of political unrest or religious persecution.
 In all, Salt Lake City and its west side became home to a diverse population of peoples who joined Utah’s Native American peoples, Mormon immigrants, and peoples who emigrated from western Europe earlier during the nineteenth century.

 Many of Utah’s earliest settlers moved from Western European countries including Wales, Ireland, and England.
-Irish immigrants, the latter arrived in America en masse during the devastating potato famine that spanned from 1845 until roughly 1853.
+Irish immigrants arrived in America en masse during the devastating potato famine that spanned from 1845 until roughly 1853.
 Many Irish Americans worked alongside Chinese immigrants to construct the transcontinental railroad which came to its completion in Utah.
 Irish immigrants settled into life in Utah by making their mark on the social, religious, and political culture of the territory.
 For example, during the Civil War, Irish American Colonel P. Edward Conner, commanded Camp Douglas (later named Fort Douglas) located in the foothills east of Salt Lake City.
 Conner and his soldiers, or volunteers, from California and Nevada, prospected across the Wasatch and Oquirrh Mountains to launch commercial mining in the Utah Territory.
 In the following decades, census records indicate that English, Scandinavian, Irish, and Italian workers found employment in Utah’s early mines.